FAQ for CO-OP Students

 How long does it take to get a passport, visa and work permit?

-It takes 10 to 15 days to get a passport (http://www.cic.gc.ca/english/passport/index.asp).
+It can take 10 to 15 days (or longer) to get a passport (http://www.cic.gc.ca/english/passport/index.asp).
 It can take up to several months to get a work permit or a visa depending on the country you’re going to.
 Start the application process as far ahead as possible to be sure you have all the travel documents you need in time to travel.
 Visit the website of the embassy for the country you’ll be travelling to get more information.

 What is the likelihood of me being able to find an international placement?